Difference Between EAN-13 and UPC-A Barcodes

 The left and right-hand sides of the EAN-13 barcodes are still divided into 6 digits each.
 So the initial digit determines which combination of the first 6 digits will use the newly created left-even parity.
 Hence, no EAN-13 barcode is the first digit encoded in the barcode, however, it does determine the way the other digits are encoded.

 In the case of a leading ‘0’ as with our barcodes, the 0 determines that all of the initial 6 digits will use the left odd parity, meaning that the bars look the same as a UPC barcode would without the leading ‘0’.
 As the UPC version also only uses the odd parity.

 How do they scan?

-Because the actual bars are the only part of the barcode that is scanned (i.e the scanner isn’t reading the digits below the barcode), an EAN-13 barcode with a ‘0’ on the front can sometimes be confused by scanners as a UPC barcode without the ‘0’ and vice-versa.
+Because the actual bars are the only part of the barcode that is scanned (i.e. the scanner isn’t reading the digits below the barcode), an EAN-13 barcode with a ‘0’ on the front can sometimes be confused by scanners as a UPC barcode without the ‘0’ and vice-versa.
 This is largely to do with what the scanner or software system is expecting to see.
 Often times this occurs when a barcode that is not linked to the system is scanned.
-The software has no point of reference for what format the barcode should be, and, hence, assumes that it is UPC format.
+The software has no point of reference for what format the barcode should be and, hence, assumes that it is in UPC format.
 When the number is first added to the system in the 13-digit format and linked to the product in the system (this is generally how stores add the barcodes based on the information provided on their buyer form), it tends to scan appropriately as an EAN-13 format barcode.